marshki/MOTD/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![Open Source Love svg3](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-Drop-in file for a message-of-the day, written in Bash.
+Drop-in file for a message-of-the day in an interactive shell, written in Bash.
+Open to all, but tailored to rigs in NYU's departments of Neural Science, and Psychology.
 Tested to run on Linux (CentOS, Debian, Ubuntu) and currently-supported versions of OS X.

 ## Getting Started